 Source: Landmark Workplace Accountability StudyDesigned by

 In a separate study among agribusiness professionals, managers, and supervisors in the industry unanimously agree that being accountable is the most important characteristic in their skillset (Smalley et al., 2016).
-Along with effective communication, accountability has the most influence on members of the organization.
+Along with effective communication and employee perks, accountability has the most influence on members of the organization.

 Needless to say, collaborative members can only achieve their goals if they are led by an individual who encourages them to focus on their work and objectives.
 Leaders should be able to provide neutral support and promote both public and individual accountability within the team (O’Brien et al., 2013).